left-alert-chaos/PhantomScript/README.md

 In case you couldn't tell, it's heavily inspired by Lua.

+To run a program, you can:
+- Run `python3 main.py <file>`
+- Run `.\main.exe <file>`
+- Run like a normal Python script and enter the file to execute when prompted.

 ## All Keywords/Syntax
 ### Overview
 - `print`: prints value of any type to console.